-D.1.7 Letter K vs. Letter K With Hook
+D.1.7 Latin Small Letter K vs. Latin Small Letter K with Hook

 Hypothesis:

-Letter K and Letter K With Hook may be considered equivalent by readers and writers, since the extended hook is a frequent variation encountered in hand-writing.
+Latin Small Letter K and Latin Small Letter K with Hook may be considered equivalent by readers and writers, since the extended hook is a frequent variation encountered in hand-writing.